iron-io/docs/worker/languages/ruby/index.md

 puts "HelloWorker completed at #{Time.now}"
 {% endhighlight %}

-### Create a .worker file
+### Create a .worker File

 Worker files are a simple way to define your worker and its dependencies.
 Save the following in a file called `hello.worker`

 {% highlight ruby %}
-# define the runtime language, this can be ruby, java, node, php, go, etc.
+# set the runtime language.
+Ruby workers use "ruby"
 runtime "ruby"
 # exec is the file that will be executed:
 exec "hello_worker.rb"